Facing arrest, Peru ex-president Garcia shoots himself - Journal du Cameroun

 Garcia, who was president from 1985-90 and again from 2006-11, is suspected of having taken bribes from Brazilian construction giant Odebrecht in return for large-scale public works contracts.

-In November he sought refuge in the Uruguayan Embassy and applied for asylum but he left the next month after it was denied.
+In November he sought refuge in the Uruguayan Embassy after a court ordered him not to leave the country for 18 months.

+He applied for asylum but following 16 days in the embassy he left when his request was denied.

+Garcia, a social democrat, claimed to be the target of political persecution, an accusation denied by centrist President Martin Vizcarra.

+Kuczynski is under a 10-day preliminary detention until April 20, accused of money laundering.
+Toledo faces extradition from the United States, having been charged with taking a $20 million Odebrecht bribe.

-Odebrecht has admitted to paying $29 million in bribes to Peruvian officials over three administrations.
+Odebrecht has admitted paying $29 million in bribes to Peruvian officials over three administrations.

 Some of those payments were allegedly made during Garcia’s second term in office to secure a contract to build the Lima metro.